Learning Confidence Ellipsoids and Applications to Robust Subspace Recovery: Algorithm and Analysis

 and is approximately volume optimal

 where \(E^\star\) is the minimum volume ellipsoid of condition number at most \(\beta\) that encloses at least \((1 - \alpha)|A|\) points of \(A\).
+Here $T_{\mathrm{SDP}}$ is the running time for solving the $\poly(n,d)$ sized semidefinite programs in \Cref{prop:centered-mve} and \Cref{prop:dual-MVE}. \end{theorem} \anote{1/2: Added} \vnote{moved into proof: We remark that the lower bound condition on the number of samples $n \ge \gamma d/\alpha$ is essentially without loss of generality: we can take $\ell= \lceil \frac{\gamma d}{\alpha n}\rceil$ copies of each point and run the algorithm on the dataset with $\ell$ copies of $A$.
+Note that the ellipsoid either covers all copies of a point, or none of it -- hence the coverage and volume guarantees carry over. }

-Here $T_{\mathrm{SDP}}$ is the running time for solving the $\poly(n,d)$ sized semidefinite programs in \Cref{prop:centered-mve} and \Cref{prop:dual-MVE}. \end{theorem} \anote{Is there a simpler expression than $poly(n,d)*T_{SDP}$?
-Maybe just $n^3*T_{\mathrm{SDP}} + O(d^3)$?
-The last term is for determinant computation.} The running time $T_{\mathrm{SDP}}$ of standard semidefinite programming solvers like the ellipsoid method for $\poly(n,d)$-sized SDPs including \Cref{prop:centered-mve} and \Cref{prop:dual-MVE} is polynomial in $n,d$ and $\log(1/\eta)$ where $\eta>0$ is the desired precision for solving the SDP~\cite{Toddbook}.
+The running time $T_{\mathrm{SDP}}$ of standard semidefinite programming solvers like the ellipsoid method for $\poly(n,d)$-sized SDPs including \Cref{prop:centered-mve} and \Cref{prop:dual-MVE} is polynomial in $n,d$ and $\log(1/\eta)$ where $\eta>0$ is the desired precision for solving the SDP~\cite{Toddbook}.
 Algorithms for solving the specific semidefinite program~\Cref{prop:centered-mve} for the minimum volume enclosing ellipsoid has received particular attention, with faster algorithms based on interior-point methods and first-order methods; see \cite{Toddbook, cohen19a} for details and more references.
-We will ignore numerical precision issues in the analysis, and assume that the SDP can be solved to optimality. \begin{proof} If \(\alpha < \frac{1}{n}\), we can simply output the minimum volume enclosing ellipsoid containing all of \(A\), by solving the relevant SDP (\Cref{prop:centered-mve}, with lifted points).
+We will ignore numerical precision issues in the analysis, and assume that the SDP can be solved to optimality. \begin{proof} We can begin by assuming the following parameter settings.
+If \(\alpha < \frac{1}{n}\), we can simply output the minimum volume enclosing ellipsoid containing all of \(A\), by solving the relevant SDP (\Cref{prop:centered-mve}, with lifted points).
 If \(\gamma \le \alpha\), then \(\alpha / \gamma \ge 1\), so a trivial ellipsoid with \(0\) volume and \(0\) coverage satisfies the guarantee.
-Thus, we can assume that \(\alpha, \gamma > \frac{1}{n}\).
+Thus, we can assume that \(\gamma > \alpha \ge \frac{1}{n}.\) This allows us to assume that

+If this is not the case, we can simply include $\ell= \lceil \frac{\gamma d}{\alpha n}\rceil$ copies of each point in \(A\).
+Since the ellipsoid either covers all copies of a point or none of them, the coverage and volume guarantees will carry over.
+The new number of points